Skip to content

 For those who don’t want to take the boat, you can start hiking right after you arrive at your destination; the route is not very different.
 All in all, Cat Bells is a very manageable climb for those who want to take it easy and have a picnic at the top with a view of the Lake District.

-There are so many more peaks in England that truly deserve a visit.
+There are so many more peaks in England that genuinely deserve a visit.
 From the vast and hard-to-climb to the less challenging ones, the peaks in England cater for every taste.
 So make sure to include visiting a mountain or two while planning your trip to England; you won’t regret it!

 Leave a comment